 Multicriteria identification (modeling).
 Adequacy of mathematical models

 In the most common usage, the term “identification” means construction of the mathematical model of a system and determination of the parameters αj (design variables) of the model by using the information about the system response to known external disturbances.
-Very often, when solving identification problems, the researcher has no information about the limits mat06.wmf and mat07.wmf for many of the variables.
+Very often, when solving identification problems, the researcher has no information about the limits and for many of the variables.
 As a rule these applied identification problems have been treated as single-criterion problems.
 In the majority of conventional problems, the system is tacitly assumed to be in full agreement with its mathematical model.
 However, for complex engineering systems we generally cannot assert a sufficient correspondence between the model and the object.
 This does not permit us to use a single criterion to evaluate the adequacy.
 In multicriteria identification problems there is no necessity of artificially introducing a single criterion to the detriment of the physical essence of the problem.
 When constructing a mathematical model one first defines the class and structure of the model operator, that is, the law according to which disturbances (input variables) are transformed into the system response (output processes).
 This is called structural identification.
 For mechanical systems structural identification means determining the type and number of equations constituting the mathematical model of the system.
 Parametric identification is reduced to finding numerical values of the equation coefficients, based on the realization of the input and output processes.
 In doing so, frequency responses, transfer functions, and unit step functions are often used.
 A number of problems require preliminary experimental determination of the basic characteristics of a mechanical system (e.g., the frequencies, shapes, and decrements of natural oscillations).
 When solving optimization problems, we have used the concept of performance criterion.
 In identification problems we will deal with particular adequacy (proximity) criteria.
 By adequacy (proximity) criteria we mean the discrepancies between the experimental and computed data, the latter being determined on the basis of the mathematical model.
 In all basic units of the structure under study we experimentally measure the values of the characteristic quantities of interest (e.g., displacements, velocities, accelerations, etc.).
 At the same time we calculate the corresponding quantities by using the mathematical model.
 As a result, particular adequacy (proximity) criteria are formed as functions of the difference between the experimental and computed data.
 Thus we arrive at a multicriteria problem.
 The multicriteria consideration makes it possible to extend the application area of the identification theory substantially.

 Parameter Space Investigation Method in Problems of Multicriteria Identification

 All these conditions defines the feasible solution set Dα.
-Here, mat22.wmf are criteria constraints that are determined in the dialogue between the researcher and a computer.
+Here, are criteria constraints that are determined in the dialogue between the researcher and a computer.
 To a considerable extent, these constraints depend on the accuracy of the experiment and the physical sense of the criteria.

 The Search for the Identified Solutions

 The formulation and solution of the identification problem are based on the parameter space investigation method.
-In accordance with the algorithm given above, we specify the values mat23.wmf and find vectors meeting above meanshioned conditions.
-The vectors mat26.wmf belonging to the feasible solution set Dα will be called adequate vectors.
-The vectors mat26.wmf that belong to the set of adequate vectors and have been chosen by using a special decision making rule will be called identified vectors.
+In accordance with the algorithm given above, we specify the values and find vectors meeting above meanshioned conditions.
+The vectors belonging to the feasible solution set Dα will be called adequate vectors.
+The vectors that belong to the set of adequate vectors and have been chosen by using a special decision making rule will be called identified vectors.

 The role of the decision making rule is often played by nonformal analysis of the set of adequate vectors.
-If this analysis separates several equally acceptable vectors mat26.wmf, the solution of the identification problem is nonunique.
+If this analysis separates several equally acceptable vectors , the solution of the identification problem is nonunique.

-The identified vectors mat27.wmf form the identification domain mat28.wmf.
-Sometimes, by carrying out additional physical experiments, revising constraints mat29.wmf, etc., one can reduce the domain Did and even achieve the result that this domain contains only one vector.
+The identified vectors form the identification domain .
+Sometimes, by carrying out additional physical experiments, revising constraints , etc., one can reduce the domain Did and even achieve the result that this domain contains only one vector.
 Unfortunately, this is far from usual.
 Nonunique restoration of variables is a recompense for the discrepancy between the physical object and its mathematical model, incompleteness of physical experiments, etc. If a mathematical model is sufficiently good (i.e., it correctly describes the behaviour of the physical system), then multicriteria parametric identification leads to a nonempty set Dα.
 The most important factors that can lead to an empty Dα are imperfection of the mathematical model and lack of information about the domain in which the desired solutions should be searched for.
 The search for the set Dα is very important, even in the case where the results are not promising.
 It enables the researcher to judge the mathematical model objectively (not only intuitively), to analyze its advantages and drawbacks on the basis of all proximity criteria, and to correct the problem formulation.
-Thus, multicriteria identification includes the determination and nonformal analysis of the feasible solution set Dα with regard to all basic proximity criteria, as well as finding identified solutions mat30.wmf belonging to this set.
+Thus, multicriteria identification includes the determination and nonformal analysis of the feasible solution set Dα with regard to all basic proximity criteria, as well as finding identified solutions belonging to this set.
 Multicriteria identification is often the only way to evaluate the quality of the mathematical model and, hence, to optimize this model.
 The algorithm is successfully used in practice.
 Below we discuss some important problems that are solved by using this algorithm.

 The work is submitted to the International Scientific Conference “Computer modeling in science and technology”, UAE (Dubai), March 4–10, 2017, came to the editorial office оn 25.02.2017.